yswami-tfh/ProveKit/README.md

 Tracy tool [website](https://github.com/wolfpld/tracy).
 To install tracy tool on OSX use brew: `brew install tracy`.

+> **Important**: integration is done with `Tracy Profiler 0.11.1`.
+It is newest version available from brew.
+Newer
+> version may require updating dependencies as tracy is using its own protocol between app and tracy tool that changes
+> with each major version.

 TLDR; Tracy is an interactive tool to profile application.
 There is integration plugin for rust that works with standard tracing annotation.
 For now it is integrated into `provekit-cli` binary only.
 Collecting profiling data requires tracy to run during application profiling.
 You may noticed that it makes application to run much longer but mostly